Fiber Nearby but Not Available: What to Check Next

-1. Search the exact address on the FCC National Broadband Map.
+1. Search the exact address on the FCC map and note which providers, technologies, and advertised speeds appear.

-2. Run the address through every likely fiber provider's order page.
+2. Run the address through each likely fiber provider's order page.

-4. Ask support whether the issue is serviceability, database matching, construction, or building access.
+4. Ask support whether the issue is database recognition, serviceability, construction, or building access.

 Apartment and condo reality